Prakhar998/Transcript-App/README.md

 - **Real-time Transcript**: The transcript is displayed on the screen as the user speaks, with minimal delay.
 - **Stop Microphone**: Users can stop the voice input session and end the transcript.

+# OCR Image-to-Text Transcription App

+This web application uses Deepgram's SDK to convert speech from images into text.
+The app allows users to upload an image, and the extracted text is displayed in real-time.

+## Features

+- **Image Upload**: Users can upload an image containing text.
+- **Real-Time Text Transcription**: Uses Deepgram’s OCR capabilities to extract text from the uploaded image.
+- **User-Friendly Interface**: Simple and intuitive design built with Material-UI for easy user interaction.

 ## Technology Stack

 - **Next.js**: React-based framework for building server-side rendered and static web applications.